openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjfmt_manual.md

 redef
 ```

-Below is the recommended modifier ordering priority for member variables:
+Recommended modifier ordering priority for member variables:

 ```text
 public/protected/private
 static
 ```

-- Formatting behavior for multi-line comments
+- Multi-line comment formatting behavior

-For comments starting with `*`, the `*` symbols will be aligned with each other.
-For comments not starting with `*`, the original comment format will be preserved.
+Comments starting with `*` will have aligned `*` characters.
+Comments not starting with `*` will remain unchanged.

 <!-- only-cjfmt -->